uport-project/uport-credentials/docs/reference/index.md

 <a name="Credentials+processDisclosurePayload"></a>

 ### credentials.processDisclosurePayload(response)
-Parse a selective disclosure response, and verify signatures on each signed claim ("verification") included.
+Parse a selective disclosure response and verify signatures on each signed claim ("verification") included.

 **Kind**: instance method of [<code>Credentials</code>](#Credentials)